jtc469/nccl-bench/README.md

 This is a benchmarking framework for NCCL, built for the SCC Connect '26 Hackathon.

-It is built to benchmark cross-gpu communication on NVIDEA and AMD systems.
+It is built to benchmark cross-gpu communication on NVIDEA (NCCL-Test) and AMD (RCCL-Test) systems.

 Testing on:
 - AMD Developer Cloud